ICEJ Passover article 2024

 The Background of Passover

 Jacob and his family fled the promised land because of famine and traveled to Egypt—the most powerful nation on earth at the time, and because of the rich Nile valley, a haven of refuge.
-In Egypt they were welcomed by Joseph, Jacob’s son (who had gained Pharaoh’s favor), and given the lush land of Goshen to root down.
+In Egypt Joseph, Jacob’s son (who had gained Pharaoh’s favor) welcomed them and gave them the lush land of Goshen to root down.
 There Jacob’s family grew into a great nation, just as God said would happen (Genesis 46:3–4), until a new Pharaoh came into power and oppressed the children of Israel for over 200 more years.
 Enter baby Moses.

 Moses survived Pharaoh’s attempt to wipe out all Hebrew babies, ironically ended up being raised in Pharaoh’s house, and later heard God’s call at the infamous burning bush to lead the children of Israel out of Egypt to freedom.
 Moses demanded Pharaoh let God’s people go, but Pharaoh would not relent.
 After nine devastating plagues, God sent the angel of death over the land of Egypt to take the life of every firstborn—a great price paid to free God’s people from slavery.
 The death toll was so high that Exodus 12:30 says “there was not a house without someone dead.”